jackocnr/intl-tel-input/README.md

 ```

 **loadUtils**
 An alternative to the `utilsScript` option, this method lets you manually load the utils.js script on demand, to enable formatting/validation etc. See [Utilities Script](#utilities-script) for more information.
 This method should only be called once per page.
-If the [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is defined, one of those is returned so you can use `loadUtils().then(callback)` to know when it's finished.
+A [Promise](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) object is returned so you can use `loadUtils().then(callback)` to know when it's finished.
 ```js
 window.intlTelInputGlobals.loadUtils("build/js/utils.js");
 ```